havok2905/hidden_gems/README.md

 - **Ruby** 2.2.1p85
 - **Rails** 4.2.4

+## Rake

+`rake hidden_gems:populate`

+Pulls the data from `./places.json`, creates and updates all places records by name, and creates any new tag records.
+Not crazy fast, but it works.

 ## Tests

 Run `rspec spec` in the root of the project directory to run all unit tests. **Pull requests will not be accepted unless all tests pass.**